-4.6 The Transport Improvement Study has identified a number of interventions to mitigate the potential impact of Local Plan development on the highway network.
-The schemes can be categorised as capacity or safety improvements and are listed in Appendix 1.

-In addition to specific schemes there are instances where traffic demand is likely to exceed the road capacity, even after improvement, in such instances Travel Demand Management measures will need to be considered in order to deliver some of the Local Plan sites.
+- 4.11 The Transport Improvement Study has identified a number of interventions to mitigate the potential impact of Local Plan development on the highway network (see Appendix 1). - 4.12 In addition to specific schemes, there are instances where traffic demand is likely to exceed the road capacity, even after improvement, in such instances Travel Demand Management measures will need to be considered in order to deliver some of the Local Plan sites.
 These measures could include restricting on site car parking, car share schemes or dedicated bus services.
 To support delivery a Travel Planning Working Group comprising Copeland Borough Council, Cumbria County Council and National Highways would provide a suitable mechanism to agree the appropriate intervention.
 The sites which are likely to require this approach are set out in the table below.